teleprint-me/nn/docs/model.md

 This helps in adjusting the buffer size for future operations, ensuring that your computations remain within memory limits.

----

-### Next Steps

-With the basics of tensors covered, the next section will delve into how these tensors are integrated into a computation graph.
-This graph represents the sequence of operations and dependencies between tensors, enabling efficient forward and backward computations.

 ## **6. Matrix Multiplication and Addition Operations**

 Matrix multiplication is performed using `ggml_mul()`, and the results are further processed with addition operations using `ggml_add()`.
 These operations are central to many machine learning tasks.